Skip to contents

 Details

-The “simple.no.multiple” method is similar to “simple”, but tries to avoid multiple and loop edges and restarts the generation from scratch if it gets stuck.
-It is not guaranteed to sample uniformly from the space of all possible graphs with the given sequence, but it is relatively fast and it will eventually succeed if the provided degree sequence is graphical, but there is no upper bound on the number of iterations.
+The “fast.heur.simple” method (formerly called "simple.no.multiple") generates simple graphs.
+It is similar to “configuration” but tries to avoid multiple and loop edges and restarts the generation from scratch if it gets stuck.
+It can generate all simple realizations of a degree sequence, but it is not guaranteed to sample them uniformly.
+This method is relatively fast and it will eventually succeed if the provided degree sequence is graphical, but there is no upper bound on the number of iterations.

 Author